677 - Clay Allison - live

 JP Crockett.

-They also sent for a doctor, and he helped Clay, but Clay would have lived for the rest of his life.
+They also sent for a doctor, and he helped Clay, but Clay would have to live for the rest of his life.
 Okay.

 So a little while after, he was boozing it up in a saloon when someone said something he didn't like.